-For the three and six months ended June 30, 2019, the Company implemented several discrete restructuring initiatives and recorded restructuring and other charges of \$32 million.
-These charges consisted of employee costs such as severance and benefit related costs and other exit costs primarily related to a severance program for certain salaried employees at the Company's corporate and Americas headquarters.
-These charges were recorded to Selling and administrative expense (\$2 million) and Other expense, net (\$30 million) on the Condensed Consolidated Results of Operations.
+For the three and nine months ended September 30, 2019, the Company implemented several discrete restructuring initiatives and recorded restructuring and other charges of \$24 million and \$56 million, respectively.
+These charges consisted of employee costs such as severance and benefit-related costs and other exit costs primarily related to a severance program for certain salaried employees at the Company's corporate and Americas headquarters and a furnace closure in the Americas.
+For the three months ended September 30, 2019, these charges were recorded to Other expense, net on the Condensed Consolidated Results of Operations.
+For the nine months ended September 30, 2019, these charges were recorded to Selling and administrative expense (\$2 million) and Other expense, net (\$54 million) on the Condensed Consolidated Results of Operations.

 The Company's decisions to curtail selected production capacity have resulted in write-downs of certain long-lived assets to the extent their carrying value exceeded fair value or fair value less cost to sell.
 The Company classified the assumptions used to determine the fair value of the impaired assets in the period that the measurement was taken as Level 3 (third-party appraisal) in the fair value hierarchy as set forth in the general accounting principles for fair value measurements.
-For the asset impairments recorded through June 30, 2020, the remaining carrying value of the impaired assets was approximately \$1 million.
+For the asset impairments recorded through September 30, 2020, the remaining carrying value of the impaired assets was approximately \$1 million.